 About The Treatment

-What do I offer you?
+What do I offer?

 My clinic is a relaxed home environment.
 It is sunny, casual, and comfortable.
 It is easy to find and easy to park.
-I accept HealthPartners Insurance and am happy to provide receipts for other insurance claims.
+I accept HealthPartners insurance and am happy to provide receipts for other insurance claims.

 What happens at the appointment?